FACT: OK, so I am not an escort. Not technically.

 Anyway, I have a few relationships with lovers that have been on/off for years and continue to evolve and change.
 I use "lover" deliberately to signify that these people are not exactly boyfriends and will never be husbands (though I'm sure several of them would marry me if I ever needed health insurance or something) but they are certainly not fuck buddies.
 I guess they are closer to "friends who I do things with, one of those things being sex."

-I'm JUST saying!
+Sex is always a trade.
 Anyway, here's why I respect and support escorts:

 Marriage is a financial and legal arrangement.

 Don't hate me, but marriage is not about love.
 The origins of marriage are economic, not romantic.
 It is, primarily a legal and financial institution.

 Our culture is heavily-biased towards (straight, traditional) marriage.
 So much so, that single people are penalized.
 The Atlantic recently asserted that single women can expect to pay over $1 MILLION more than married women over their lifetimes.

 If it were just about love, the government and/or your religious institution of choice would not have to be involved.

 Marriage is treated preferentially but that doesn't mean that it provides any real benefit to women.

 So, marriage, today, is an accepted and preferred form of financial and legal arrangement between two people.
 So it must be good for us, right?
 There's a lot of research that argues that it might not be beneficial to the health and happiness of women.

 If our society rewards marriage and accepts that women are "worth" less than men in the workplace,* does that not sanctify the position of "wife" as inherently financially valuable to a woman?
 We have no problem with wives who use the financial resources of their husbands during a marriage (and frequently after it ends).
 And, we are only passingly disturbed by women who appear to have married for money.